 2. The painting remained at Cobham Hall, the seat of the Earldom of Darnley, until 1925 indicating that the painting stayed in the possession of the holder of the Earldom.

-3. Annotated auction catalogue found in object file (source unknown) lists “Arthurton” as the buyer.
+3. Annotated auction catalogue found in object file lists “Arthurton” as the buyer.
 Waterhouse, Ellis K. Gainsborough.
 London: Edward Hulton, 1958, p.91, no. 489 lists the painting as “bt. for Edward Hulton” at that sale.
 Edward Hulton was the publisher of Waterhouse 1958.
 This annotated auction catalog is owned by Howard Mather of Wykeham Books in London, UK.

 4. Agnew & Sons stock no. 16049 printed on label on stretcher.
 The year comes from Waterhouse 1958, no. 489.

 5. According to information provided by Newhouse at time of sale to William Hulsey and Susan Hulsey.